-10.6 SUBMISSION OF A DEVELOPMENT APPLICATION
+9.6 SUBMISSION OF A DEVELOPMENT APPLICATION

-10.6.1 Pre-Consultation
+9.6.1 Pre-Consultation

-Prior to submission of certain development applications, the development proponent is required to meet with Markham staff and external agencies, including senior levels of government if required, to scope the issues associated with a specific development proposal.
+Prior to submission of a development application, the development proponent is required to meet with Markham staff and external agencies, including senior levels of government, if required, to scope the issues associated with a specific development proposal.
 The supporting information and materials needed to evaluate a development application will be determined at the pre-consultation meeting and must be submitted for the application to be considered complete.
+The pre-consultation meeting will also be used to determine the requirements for additional reports, studies and drawings beyond the prescribed information required under the Planning Act that will constitute the requirements for a complete application.

-To require the development proponent to meet with appropriate Markham staff and other approval authorities to scope the issues associated with an application for an official plan amendment, zoning by-law amendment, plan of subdivision including a plan of condominium, and/or site plan control, except where a proposed development application is exempted by the City.
+- 9.6.1.1 To require the development proponent to meet with appropriate Markham staff and other approval authorities to scope the issues associated with an application for an official plan amendment, zoning by-law amendment, plan of subdivision, plan of condominium, consent and site plan control. - 9.6.1.2 That development applications shall be considered incomplete if they are submitted to Markham prior to a pre-consultation meeting.

-10.6.2 Complete Application
+9.6.2 Complete Application